U.S. Army South leverages Joint Enabling Capabilities Command expertise for multidomain operations

+The JPSE swiftly deploys tailored, ready joint planners, operators, logisticians, knowledge managers, public affairs, and intelligence specialists to accelerate the formation and enhance the effectiveness of newly formed Joint Task Force Headquarters.

+“It is incredibly important for all of the branches to synergize insights across every warfighting domain,” said U.S. Air Force Lt.
+Col. Mike Wagner, cyber operations officer with the Joint Enabling Capabilities Command.
+“Relationships are just as important as capabilities.
+We would miss a lot of good ideas if we didn’t have the diversity of people, education, and service.”

-Members of the Joint Planning Support Element collaborate for multidomain operational planning during a mission readiness exercise, Feb.
-26-March 8, 2024, at U.S. Army South headquarters.
-The planning element typically consisted of reservists who were hand-selected for their subject matter expertise that they can leverage from civilian industries, education, or training.
+The planning element typically consists of reservists who are hand-selected for their subject matter expertise derived from their civilian industries, education, or training.
 This allows the JECC to tailor teams of planners to the mission.

-(U.S. Army photo by Maj.
-Nadine Wiley De Moura)
+The team’s planning provides a comprehensive perspective to enable combatant commanders to make informed decisions on their missions.

+“Our team is able to provide a whole government and interagency approach to any assigned problem set,” said Joint Enabling Capabilities Command Air Plans Chief, U.S. Air Force Lt.
+Col. Rebecca Wynn.
+“By attending this conference, we gained an appreciation for the U.S. Southern Command problem set and were enlightened on challenges and considerations.”

 |Date Taken: